joinbox/ui-components/packages/FormSync/README.md

 - `data-form-elements-selector`: CSS selector for all input elements that should be cloned and synced between the original and the cloned input.
 - `data-submit-on-enter` (optional, boolean attribute): Submit original form if user presses enter while the input is focused.
+Make sure the cloned form is not wrapped in a <form> element or it will be submitted at the same time (and reload the page if not prevented).

 #### Content
 - Use any content you like with the following exceptions: